 It is notable that the T3i has a microphone port, which is missing on the LX7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T3i and the LX7 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the LX7 have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the LX7 was followed by the Panasonic LX10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T3i Manual (free pdf) or the online Panasonic LX7 Manual.
+Further information on the features and operation of the T3i and LX7 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Panasonic LX7 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T3i and the Panasonic LX7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.